Finding Yourself On Stream

 The edge you think is a flaw

-This part is specifically for the readers who came to this guide because they thought they weren't the type.
-Introverts, the quiet ones, the awkward ones, the people who were told their whole lives they weren't "personalities."
+For the readers who came to this guide convinced they weren't the type — introverts, quiet ones, the people who were told their whole lives they weren't "personalities":

 Niche is a trap and also the answer